 The Mayflower Objective 2 offers 3.5mm line in/out as well as an additional gain switch for high impedance headphones.
 The black housing on this unit is also one of my personal favorites.
 Combining looks with clear audio and solid amplification is the reason that the Mayflower Objective 2 is the reigning king on my desk today and should be for a very long time.

 For more information about the Mayflower Electronics Objective 2 headphone amplifier and ODAC as well as their line of custom audiophile headphones be sure to check out their website.

 Sound Blaster E5 by Creative – Not Your Typical DAC

-I had the pleasure of reviewing the earlier this year and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
+I had the pleasure of reviewing the E5 by Creative and was very impressed with what it was able to do outside of its standard operation as a DAC and headphone amplifier.
 The E5 really walks the line of being an external sound card, rather than just a simple DAC thanks to its rich set of drivers.
-E5 by Creative

 You can fine-tune your audio levels, use a custom voice changer, enable Dolby effects like simulated surround sound and have custom profiles for whatever you’re listening to.